BrettMahon/BladeRazor/README.md

 ## Index Example
-In Blade for Razer you can write Razer Syntax as follows.
+In Blade for Razor you can write Razor Syntax as follows.
 ```html
 <h2>Index</h2>
 <form-index asp-for="Customers"></form-index>